awsdocs/aws-doc-sdk-examples/ruby/example_code/kms/README.md

 ## Purpose

-This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS Key Management Service.
+This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS Key Management Service (KMS).

 ## Code examples
 This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) AWS Key Management Service examples: